tonikocjan/atheris-sml/README.md

 🚀🚀🚀

-Implementation of the compiler will be based on: http://sml-family.org/sml97-defn.pdf
+Implementation of the compiler will be based on: http://sml-family.org/sml97-defn.pdf (PDF included in `/SML/sml97-defn.pdf`)